Haddenham Airfield: Current use

 In 1965 the airfield started gliding operations run by the Upward Bound Trust.

 The Upward Bound Trust is a charity that provides glider training for those over the age of 16.
 With the building of an industrial estate the trust held a hangar appeal supported by the local community of Haddenham, it raised enough money to build a new hangar and a new access road.

+The last flight from the airfield was made on 9 December 2018.
+The site was designated for redevelopment for housing and industrial use.